cacahuates11111/haidzkek.github.io/README.md

 # haidzkek.github.io
-a horrible repo to add to sileo if you are high as fuck
+a terrible repo to add to sileo/cydia/zebra if you are high as fuck literally being held together by plastic straws